FrancoSpeziali/node-simple-backend-server/README.md

 # Node.js Simple Backend Server

-In this assignment you will be expected to write a backend component to handle saving and serving information to and from a client.
+In this assignment you will be expected to write a backend system to handle saving and serving information to and from a client.

 Most of the server code has already been provided for you - you will need to concentrate on the internal workings of the server (file system).